rosell-dk/webp-convert/docs/converting/introduction-for-converting.md

 ## More info

 - As part of the 2.0 release, all classes and methods are doc commented.
 I have not uploaded the automated documentation yet (I shall do!), but you can easily create it with you favorite tool.
-- The converters are described in more detail here: [docs/converters.md](https://github.com/rosell-dk/webp-convert/blob/master/docs/converters.md).
+- The converters are described in more detail here (for 1.3.9): [docs/converting/v1.3/converters.md](https://github.com/rosell-dk/webp-convert/blob/master/docs/converters.md).
 - On the github wiki you can find installation instructions for imagick with webp, gd with webp, etc.
 - This document is a newly written introduction to the convert api, which has been created as part of the 2.0 release.
-The old introduction, which was made for 1.4 is available here: [docs/api/convert.md](https://github.com/rosell-dk/webp-convert/blob/master/docs/api/convert.md).
+The old introduction, which was made for 1.3 is available here: [docs/converting/v1.3/convert.md](https://github.com/rosell-dk/webp-convert/blob/master/docs/api/convert.md).